-The Department of Political Science also provides the Interdisciplinary Studies - International Studies major and minor programs for the campus.
+The Department also provides the Interdisciplinary Studies - International Studies major and minor programs.
 See International Studies for program information.

 Awards, Activities and Organizations

 The department is a member of Pi Sigma Alpha, the national Political Science Honor Society.
-Outstanding undergraduates are encouraged to apply, and need not be political science majors to qualify for membership.
+Undergraduates need not be a political science major to qualify for membership.

 Fredonia also operates a chapter of Sigma Iota Rho, honor society for International Studies.
-Students who are interested in membership should contact the coordinator of the International Studies program within the Political Science department.
+Students who are interested in membership should contact the coordinator of the International Studies program.

-The Department of Political Science offers scholarships to entering freshmen, based on merit: the Political Science Alumni Scholarship, the Political Science Department Faculty Scholarship and a J.R.
+The Department offers scholarships to entering freshmen, based on merit: the Political Science Alumni Scholarship, the Politics & International Affairs Faculty Scholarship and a J.R.
 Soukup Freshmen Award.